chemmedia/knowledgeworker-embedded-asset-api-question-example/README.md

 yarn build
 ```

-Now you can pack the content of the `dist` folder as zip archive and upload it as media asset to KnowledgeWorker.
+Now you can archive the content of the `dist` folder as zip archive and upload it as media asset to KnowledgeWorker.

 ## Versioning